kubicle/babyruby2js/README.md

 - for the reason above, we leave find_index untranslated
 - negative index on arrays does not "loop back" from last item
 - only 1 class exported per file
+- call to super (parent class construction) does not pass the current parameters